DmitryGubanov/portfolio-backtester/README.md

 ### Step 4: Experiment with timing

-Let's try a timing strategy based on the Standard Moving Average indicator.
+Let's try a timing strategy based on the Simple Moving Average indicator.
 In this case we'll use the SMA 100.
 It's a fairly long term indicator.
 In short, we'll sell when there's a sharp enough negative movement to break a positive 100-day trend, but buy it back when it recovers above that trend.
 Theoretically, this is to avoid big negative movements; realistically, we'll see:

 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds --rebalance q